mitchdz/IntroToBash/docs/09-SHELL_PARAMETER_EXPANSION.md

 tar.gz
 ```

-To remove the characters afer the first match, use the `%pattern` operator
+To remove the characters afer the first match, use the `%%pattern` operator

 ```bash
 $ echo ${path%%.*}